caryjim/caryjim/README.md

 ## Welcome to Cary's GitHub Page👋

 - 🔭 I’m teaching a graduate-level course on using Python for Exploratory Data Analysis.
-- 🌱 I’m exploring ways to leverage cloud-based data apps like Shiny and Steamlit to deploy interactive data visualizations.
+- 🌱 I’m developing a workflow to deploy interactive data visualizations and reports using Shiny, Streamlit, or Quarto.
-- 👯 I’m interested in projects related to educational measurement or policy analysis, let's connect!
+- 👯 I’m interested in projects related to educational research, measurement, or policy analysis, let's connect!